gr8mustachio/ux-dawdle/README.md

 * Competitive analysis revealed that other Digital Audio Workstation software can be too expensive for the quality of service the customer is receiving; software is either expensive and well crafted or reasonably budgeted and lacking in appearance and functionality.
 * Through Heuristic Evaluation of another software, it was observed that these sections were identified as weaknesses:
   * error prevention: complex audio files can contain multiple errors without being detected.
   * user control: falsely represented key binds; not every commonly used key bind will work in most DAWs.
   * aesthetic/ minimalistic design: overwhelming as a result of cluttered workspace.
 * Personas and scenarios are assessments of what users are looking for:
   * An affordable way to create music
   * A software that is available on all devices
- * An abundance on instruments
+  * An abundance of instruments
 *

 [Full phase I report](phaseI/)